Brendan Kennedy (businessman)

-Early life
+Early life and education

-Kennedy is the sixth of seven children of a San Francisco family.
+Kennedy is the sixth of seven children of a San Francisco-based family.

 Kennedy earned a BA in architecture from the University of California, Berkeley in 1993, an MS in Engineering from the University of Washington in 1995, and an MBA from Yale University in 2005.

 Career

 Kennedy previously worked at SVB Analytics, an affiliate of Silicon Valley Bank, as did Christian Groh.

-Kennedy is the former CEO of Tilray.
-In 2019, his total compensation from Tilray was $3.48 million, down from $31.82 million in 2018.

-According to Bloomberg L.P., as of September 2018, Kennedy has a net worth of at least US$2.4 billion.
-Tilray stock later collapsed and as of February 2021, Kennedy is worth $238 million.
+He "experimented with cannabis" before founding Privateer Holdings in 2011.

+Kennedy founded Tilray in 2014, originally incorporated under Privateer Holdings and as one of Canada's first licensed producers.
+In 2019, Privateer Holdings was merged with Tilray.

+Kennedy served as Tilray's CEO until 2020, when he announced his resignation.

 Personal life

 Kennedy has two children, and lives in Seattle.
 He has said that "probably the hardest thing" about becoming rich was telling his in-laws.

-He experimented with cannabis before founding Privateer Holdings.
+Net worth

+According to Bloomberg L.P., as of September 2018, Kennedy has a net worth of at least US$2.4 billion.
+In 2019, his total compensation from Tilray was $3.48 million, down from $31.82 million in 2018.
+Tilray stock later collapsed and as of February 2021, Kennedy is worth $238 million.